 Vivitrol® (Naltrexone IM) Injection Clinic

-The West End Clinic oversees an injection clinic based in Wang 8 at Mass General where intramuscular naltrexone can be administered.
+The West End Clinic oversees an injection clinic based in Cox 1 at Mass General where intramuscular naltrexone can be administered.
 We will assist in evaluating criteria for naltrexone as well as prior authorization related to the medication.

 How to Become a Patient at the Vivitrol® Injection Clinic

 To be eligible, you must be in treatment at the West End Clinic (WEC).
-To become a patient, please call Adult Psychiatry Triage at 617-724-7792 to make an appointment at the WEC.
+To become a patient, please call WEC at 617-724-2480 to make an appointment.

 As part of your WEC assessment, we will discuss available treatment options for alcohol and other drug use disorders and make individual recommendations.
 A thorough review of your medical and psychological status will be coupled with an evaluation for appropriateness of pharmacotherapy.
 Our staff will collaborate with the injection clinic staff for patients who will benefit from this medication.